Netflix/lemur/docs/administration/index.rst

 --------------------

 Lemur currently has very basic support for notifications.
 Currently only expiration notifications are supported.
-Actual notification is handling by the notification plugins that you have configured.
+Actual notification is handled by the notification plugins that you have configured.
 Lemur ships with the 'Email' notification that allows expiration emails to be sent to subscribers.

 Templates for expiration emails are located under `lemur/plugins/lemur_email/templates` and can be modified for your needs.